AMBIENT AIR QUALITY MONITORING

 Reducing Air Pollution

-• for power generation: increased use of low-emissions fuels and renewable combustion-free power sources (like solar, wind or hydropower); co-generation of heat and power; and distributed energy generation (e.g. mini-grids and rooftop solar power generation);
+• For power generation: increase use of low-emissions fuels and renewable combustion-free power sources (like solar, wind or hydropower), co-generation heat and power, and distributed energy generation (e.g. mini-grids and rooftop solar power generation).

-• for municipal and agricultural waste management: strategies for waste reduction, waste separation, recycling and reuse or waste reprocessing; as well as improved methods of biological waste management such as anaerobic waste digestion to produce biogas, are feasible, low cost alternatives to the open incineration of solid waste.
-Where incineration is unavoidable, then combustion technologies with strict emission controls are critical.
+• For municipal and agricultural waste management: strategies for waste reduction, waste separation, recycling and reuse or waste reprocessing, as well as improved methods of biological waste management such as anaerobic waste digestion to produce biogas, are feasible, low-cost alternatives to the open incineration of solid waste.
+Where incineration is unavoidable, combustion technologies with strict emission controls are critical.